ywb1016/starter-hugo-academic-WenboYan/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
  Hi!
 I am Wenbo YAN, a first year PhD student in Urban Governance and Design at the Hong Kong University of Science and Technology (Guangzhou).
-My research intersts are transport economics, environmental economics and urban economics. <!-- You can download my {{< staticref "uploads/WenboYAN_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.  -->
+My research intersts are transport economics, environmental economics and urban economics. test <!-- You can download my {{< staticref "uploads/WenboYAN_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.  -->